-Hypothesis 7: The relationship between satisfaction and customer loyalty experience on service quality, satisfaction, and loyalty.
+Hypothesis 7: The relationship between satisfaction and customer loyalty

+Wu et al. (2023) employed a structural equation model to investigate the impact of customer experience on service quality, satisfaction, and loyalty.
 They confirmed the positive influence of satisfaction on loyalty, suggesting that satisfied customers are more likely to be loyal.